jeromeetienne/dropinrequire.js/README.md

     exports.foo	= "bar";

 And with this html, it will display "bar".
 That's it.
+Show, dont tell.
+Here it is [live](demo/)

     <script src="../dropin_require.js"></script>
     <script>